 The Body Cleansing Diet

-By: Dr. Edward F. Group III, DC, ND, DACBN, DCBCN, DABFM
+By: Dr. Edward F. Group III, DC, NP, DACBN, DCBCN, DABFM

 I want to share with you my general dietary recommendations for what I believe is the healthiest diet for the average person to keep their body healthy and clean.
 The reason I called it “The Body Cleansing Diet” is because a clean body is a healthy body.